 Sometimes party guests went to return home after dark and found their buggy already hitched to the horse, the buggy on one side of the fence and the horse on the other.

-It was even said that one neighbor who wasn't well liked awoke the following morning shocked to find his hay wagon sitting fully assembled on the peak of his barn roof!
+It was even said that one neighbor who wasn't well liked awoke the following morning shocked to find his hay wagon sitting fully assembled on the peak of his barn roof.
+Imagine!

 Learning how to make BOO-tiful Halloween treats is not difficult, especially with Grandma's traditional Halloween recipes.
 And you'll LOVE the wholesome taste!

-Plus, there's tons of old fashioned recipes to be found elsewhere on this site that can be adapted for Halloween.
-Just use your imagination.
+Plus, there's tons of old fashioned recipes to be found elsewhere on this site that can be adapted for Halloween just by using your imagination.

-Why not serve something truly unique to adults?
+Why not serve something truly unique to adults at your party?
 You won't find anything to compare with the old fashioned Irish Barmbrack Recipe for making an authentic "soul cake" that's to be eaten at Halloween.

 The traditional Halloween recipes and party ideas on this site will help to get you started.
 Kids of all ages will enjoy making the old fashioned Halloween candy, scary desserts, and tasty party treats.